 How companies use Smart TV to track users

-The capability of the Smart TV could not be imagined just a few years back.
-These gadgets usually have the following components:
+The capability of the Smart TV could only be imagined just a few years back.
+These gadgets today usually have the following components:

 - Apps (some of which are inbuilt while others are downloadable via the internet)

 The Smart TV camera can be used when chatting, but it turns out that companies also use them for facial recognition.
 They basically watch you or whoever is streaming particular programmes at specific times.

 They collect such data so that next time the user starts streaming, the apps can recognize your face and suggest which programmes to watch and what targeted adverts to show depending on your habits.

 Voice recognition is a growing trend in the tech world, and the microphone through which you issue commands to your TV is the main component for collecting data about you.

 In usual circumstances, you can use the microphone to command change of channels, volume decrease or increase, and whatever you want.
 But then did you know as long as the microphone is on a third party could be listening to all your conversations?
 Yeah, right.
 Now you do.

 The FBI also says that apart from manufacturers and app developers stalking you, hackers may find a way into your home.